mint42/exploringroot/README.md

 [ex2](./ex2): ROOT macro.
 Uses the TH1D class to create a histogram from some random data points centered around a bell curve

+[ex3](./ex3): ROOT macro.
+Uses the example root file for a fake physics experiment (experiment.root) and calculates the average magnitude from the set of all events.

 ## REFERENCES

 [Root Reference Guide](https://root.cern/doc/master/index.html)